 Fortunately, we did not have to face that.

-Attorney form.
-You only need a POA if you will need to take care of financial matters or personal
+of Attorney form.
+You only need a PoA if you will need to take care of financial matters or

-property for your recruit and the MPOA is only needed if your recruit is incapacitated; otherwise,
+personal property for your recruit.
+The MPoA is only needed if your recruit is incapacitated;